Looking for the best things to do in Kaanapali? I’ve got you covered – read on for all the details!

 You can rent beach gear (paddle boards, snorkel gear, surf boards) from their Water Sports Center.

 Honestly, the grounds are so beautiful at the Marriott, you won’t ever want to leave!
+(You can read my full review here)

 The Hyatt Regency Maui Resort and Spa also has jaw-droppingly beautiful grounds, and its complex of pools cannot be beat!